 The Department shall inform the CSB of its state and federal fund allocations in its letter of notification (LON).
 Allocations of state and federal funds shall be based on state and federal statutory and regulatory requirements, provisions of the Appropriation Act, State Board policies, and previous allocation amounts.

-The Department may reduce or restrict state or federal funds during the contract term if the CSB reduces significantly or stops providing services supported by those funds as documented in its CARS reports.
+The Department may reduce or restrict state or federal funds during the contract term if the CSB reduces significantly or stops providing services supported by those funds as documented in its community services reports.
 These reductions shall not be subject to provisions in Section 14.A.and B. of this contract.
 The Commissioner or designee shall communicate all adjustments to the CSB in writing.

-Continued disbursement and /or reimbursement of state or federal funds by the Department to the CSB may be contingent on documentation in the CSB’s Data Reporting Mechanism and CARS reports that it is providing the services supported by these funds.
+Continued disbursement and /or reimbursement of state or federal funds by the Department to the CSB may be contingent on documentation in the CSB’s Data Reporting Mechanism that it is providing the services supported by these funds.

 Expenses for Services